getjavelin/javelin-iac/smoke_test/README.md

 **Note:**
 - Adjust processor configurations as needed for your environment.
 - Ensure both chains are properly set up before running the smoke test on a new gateway.

+---

+## Configuring Different LLM Providers and Models

+To test different models or providers, update the provider configuration and route directly in the `smoke_test.py` script.
+Look for variables or configuration sections related to the provider and route, and modify them as needed for your use case.

+For a list of supported LLMs and their configuration details, refer to the official Javelin documentation: [Supported Language Models](https://docs.getjavelin.io/docs/javelin-core/supported-llms)

+---